Core Components

 • Blue (User Layer): Your application code and migration scripts

-• Green (Service Layer): Specialized services with focused responsibilities
+• Green (Service Layer): Focused services with specific responsibilities

 • Pink (Database Layer): Your database handler and database